Human Perception, Cognition & Action

 The subjective experience of locomotion, i.e. the displacement of a human observer through the environment, is what we call self-motion.
 To fully comprehend this pervasive experience, we take a two-fold approach.
 1. We carry out fundamental research to investigate human perception of self-motion; 2.
 We develop state-of-the-art motion simulation technologies and algorithms.
 Ultimately, these two research directions build upon each other.

-We investigate how humans process information, relevant for the effective control of machine systems, such as vehicles.
+We investigate how humans process information, relevant for the effective control of machine systems.
 Machines extend our physical capacity to sense and interact with our environments.
 For example, collision avoidance systems in an aircraft allow the pilot to be aware of fast moving traffic before they are even within range of human sight.
-Meanwhile, the pilot selectively relies on information provided by the system, to determine and execute the appropriate combination of actions, necessary for effectively maneuvering of the aircraft.
+Meanwhile, the pilot selectively relies on information provided by the system, to determine and execute the appropriate combination of actions.

 Interaction with the social and spatial environment are fundamental components of daily life.
 Previous research mainly examined both domains separately.
 However, social and spatial processes interact.
 For example, joint actions happen within space and social factors such as personal distance are expressed spatially.
-The goal of this group is to examine social and spatial cognition and importantly the relation between both.
-Specifically, we investigate representations underlying navigation, action perception and execution, and the representational overlap between human bodies, social properties, and space.
+We examine social and spatial cognition and the relation between both.

 We aim to study novel algorithm for autonomous machines (robots) that are able to sense the environment, reason about it, and take actions to perform tasks in cooperation with humans.
 The driving vision behind our research is to allow in the future robots to aid humans, for example to reduce physical effort and risks in industrial environment, help prevention and reaction in emergency situations as natural disasters, and in general simplify tasks of everyday life.